dekuNukem/duckyPad/duckyscript_info.md

 duckyScript is a simple scripting language for automating keypresses.
 It was originally developed for [USB Rubber Ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe).

-This guide gives an concise overview of duckyScript.
-For more information, [see this page](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript).

 ## Examples

-duckyScript is very easy and straightforward to write, you basically just tell it what key to press!
+duckyScript is very straightforward to write, you basically just tell it what key to press!

-Let's take a look at some examples first:
+Some quick examples:

 ### Open Task Manager